PJDC2003/api-champions-league/README.md

-### API DA CHAMPIONS LEAGUE COM NODE.JS E EXPRESS
+### CHAMPIONS LEAGUE API WITH NODE.JS AND EXPRESS

-Criação de uma API completa e eficiente para acessar e manipular dados da Champions League, utilizando Node.js e o framework Express.
-Esta API proporciona integração com informações detalhadas sobre equipas, jogadores, partidas e classificações, ideal para plataformas que necessitam de acesso rápido e confiável a estatísticas atualizadas, suportando uma interface de usuário fluída e responsiva.
+Creation of a complete and efficient API to access and manipulate Champions League data using Node.js and the Express framework.
+This API provides integration with detailed information about teams, players, matches, and standings, making it ideal for platforms that require quick and reliable access to up-to-date statistics, supporting a smooth and responsive user interface.